Isabella Greenway: Early life

-The Selmes family owned a ranch in the Dakota Territory that was close to Theodore Roosevelt's ranch and they developed a close friendship with each other.
 After the untimely death of her father in 1895, Isabella and her mother lived with various members of her mother's family in Kentucky, Minnesota, and New York.
-Isabella attended Miss Chapin's School in New York City, where she met and became lifelong friends with Roosevelt's niece, Eleanor.
+Patty supported them by selling bacon and ham and working as a chaperone.
+In 1901, Patty's sister and brother-in-law, Sarah and Franklin Cutcheon, invited Patty and Isabella to join them in New York City.
+Isabella attended Miss Chapin's School and Miss Spence's School in New York City, where she met and became lifelong friends with Roosevelt's niece, Eleanor.
+Isabella finished school in 1904, but did not graduate.